What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 The General tab of the Options dialog contains settings that fall in a variety of categories such as form, error handling and compiling.
 Additionally, several of them are relevant only for more advanced topics, such as debugging.
 Therefore, I only provide a rough explanation of the different options that are available in this tab.

-In any case, as suggested by John Walkenbach in Excel VBA Programming for Dummies, when you’re starting to work with the VBE, the default settings in this particular tab should work well enough.
+When you're starting to work with the VBE, the default settings in this tab (usually) work well enough.

 Setting #1: Form Grid Settings.